sahandhdz/CUDA-PMPP/Chapter_4/Exercises/README.md

 512 thread per block seems to be the best configuration.
 The reason is that in this case we can choose 3 blocks, and as a result, we will be able to use `3*512=1536` threads, which is the total number of available threads in a SM.

+#### 7. Assume a device that allows up to 64 blocks per SM and 2048 threads per SM.
+Indicate which of the following assignments per SM are possible.
+In the cases in which it is possible, indicate the occupancy level.

+#### a.
+8 blocks with 128 threads each.

+Assuming the warp size of 32 threads, the SM in total have 64 warps.
+In the assignment above, we have 8 blocks and 4 warps per block, resulting in a total of 32 warps.
+Hence, the occupancy is `32/64 = 05`.

+#### b.
+16 blocks with 64 threads each.

+16 blocks with 2 warps per block, results in 32 warps in total. the occupancy level is again `32/64=0.5`.

+#### c.
+32 blocks with 32 threads each.

+So, 32 warps in total.
+Occupancy will be `32/64=0.5`.

+#### d.
+64 blocks with 32 threads each.

+This will result in 64 warps in total.
+The occupancy is full, `64/64=1`.

+#### e.
+32 blocks with 64 threads each.

+We have 2 warps per block, resulting in a total of `32*2=64` warps.
+The occupancy is full.